niwciu/LCD_HD44780/ReadMe.md

     ...
     ```
     <br>
+3. If setting USE_DEF_CHAR_FUNCTION &nbsp; ON define special characters and character banks in lcd_hd44780_def_char.h <br> For more details about defininfg custome char please refer to [How to define custome charatcters and custom character banks.](#how-to-define-custome-charatcters-and-custom-character-banks)
-3. Define LCD IO driver interface in you application.<br>
+4. Define LCD IO driver interface in you application.<br>
    This interface should contain fallowing inplementation defined in lcd_hd44780_interface.h<br><br>
     ```C
    /************LCD_IO_driver_interface implementation START**************/